tichaonax/esp32-portal-mesh/API-DOCUMENTATION.md

 ---

 ### GET /api/mac/list
-Retrieve all blacklist and whitelist entries with their associated metadata.
+Retrieve blacklist and/or whitelist entries with their associated metadata.
+You can request both lists, or filter to show only blacklist or whitelist entries.

 #### Request